Ludomancer/VS2015-Dark-Android-Studio/README.md

 - [Notepad++ Version](https://github.com/Nidre/VS2015-Dark-Npp/)
 - [Atom Version](https://github.com/Nidre/VS2015-Dark-Atom/)

 This is as close as I can get to a replica of the Visual Studio 2015's Dark theme in Android Studio/IntelliJ.
-Particularly close attention has been paid to Java, C++/C, and HTML.
+Particularly close attention has been paid to Java, C++/C, XML and HTML.

 Installation
 --------------------------